Hectorcaban-sudo/SalesforceNexusServer/README.md

   operators can manage orgs/events and reprocess transactions; admins additionally manage users, integrations, and global admin configuration.
-- **Projects** — an organizational grouping (a sidebar switcher + management page) for orgs, events, integrations, and more under a named customer/solution. **Not yet an access-control boundary** — see "Projects" below for exactly what that means today.
+- **Projects** — an organizational grouping (a sidebar switcher + management page) for orgs, events, integrations, and more under a named customer/solution, with real server-side data filtering. **Membership doesn't grant or restrict permissions yet** — see "Projects" below for exactly what that means today.
 - **Single sign-on (optional)** — generic OpenID Connect support that works with Okta, Azure AD / Entra ID, Auth0, Google Workspace, Keycloak, or any other OIDC-compliant IdP.
 Disabled by default (falls back to local username/password); enable by setting `SSO_ISSUER`/`SSO_CLIENT_ID`.
 New SSO